xav335/frenchenglishservices/wp-content/plugins/siteorigin-panels/readme.txt

 = Will plugin X work with Page Builder? =

-I've tried to ensure that Page Builder is compatible with most plugin widgets.
+We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 2.2.1 - October 22 2015 =
+* Various fixes to widget class names.
+* Added option to remove default `widget` class from Page Builder widgets.
+* Added action to saving home page.
+* Added support for defaults in widget and row styles.
+* Improve check for the homepage in sidebars simulator.
+* Changed parallax library to improve theme compatibility.
+* List privately published posts and pages under the prebuilt layout dialog Clone options.

+= 2.2 - September 7 2015 =
+* Added prebuilt layout directory.
+* Added contextual menu for quick actions.
+* Added parallax background images.
+* Properly handle missing widgets when saving forms.
+* Don't revert to default page template when using custom home page interface.
+* Various minor bug fixes and improvements.

+= 2.1.5 - August 19 2015 =
+* Fixed handling of checkboxes and array fields.
+* Properly position Page Builder tab in WordPress 4.3.

+= 2.1.4 =
+* Fixed handling of raw forms.

+= 2.1.3 =
+* Removed use of filter_input for compatibility with HHVM
+* Fixed checkbox handling in forms.
+* Removed unnecessary sprintf calls to lower chance of translations causing issues.
+* More generic handling of builder instances to allow them to be used in different places.
+* Use implicit check for whether editor is undefined or null.
+* Added optional $widget_id parameter to siteorigin_panels_render_form.
+* Improved checking for home page in sidebars emulator.
+* Added a builder "type" to allow more targetted instances.

 = 2.1.2 =
 * Removed rendered content cache introduced in 2.1.1